 teamLab comparison:

-Akihabara: If you have zero interest in these subcultures, skip it.
+Akihabara: If you have zero interest in anime, gaming, or electronics, skip it.
 If they're your interest, this is your place.

 Navigation reality: Shibuya Station spans 8 buildings with 200+ exits.
 Harajuku has multiple exits.
 Wrong exit choice adds 10-15 minutes.